HISTORY OF SCHOOLS IN HERNANDO COUNTY, FLORIDA

 Ellerslie School no. 43 was ordered changed to no. 1

--Ordered that Bushy Branch Public School be changed in name to Emmaus and that both be consolidated and given the number of Bushy Branch School viz: No. 4.
+Ordered that Brushy Branch Public School be changed in name to Emmaus and that both be consolidated and given the number of Brushy Branch School viz: No. 4.

 After proper consideration the committee reported the following program which was adopted: